Conditional Akaike information under covariate shift with application to small area estimation: Proposed criterion

 where $\lat = 1 / (1 + \delt)$ for

-Because $R_3$ is of order $O(n)$, the plug-in estimator $\widetilde{R_3}$ has second-order bias.
-Then, we correct the bias by analytical method based on Taylor series expansions.
-We observe that expectation of the plug-in estimator $R_3(\btat)$ is expanded as
+Because $R_3$ is of order $O(n)$, the plug-in estimator $R_3(\btat)$ has bias which is of order O(1).
+We correct the bias using an analytical method based on Taylor series expansions.
+We define the following estimator of $R_3$: